Overview

 docRef.parent // colRef

-use document reference
+use the document reference

 -